Delegate audit · paid · v1.0

 2. Hauling equipment, prepping job sites, basic demolition

 Do notPhysical labor.
 Not automatable by any current AI.
+Not in scope for this audit.

 6/100Total- Structure3/20